 Here are some of the others where you’ll find a healthy expat community and an attractive cost of living to retire in Latin America.

-Mexico – There are at least a million foreigners living in Mexico at any given time.
+Mexico – There are at least a million foreigners living in Mexico at any given time, understandable since this country in North America is easy to reach by flights or even by road.
 The most popular spots for retirees go from high-end Los Cabos to relative bargains Mazatlan and Zihuatanejo for the coast, with the Riviera Maya, Huatulco and the Puerto Vallarta region somewhere in between in terms of costs.
 Inland, the most popular cities and regions are San Miguel de Allende, Lake Chapala/Ajijic, Merida, Oaxaca, and San Cristobal de las Casas.